 kind of emotional/spiritual experience at our baptism or we can’t go to

-heaven.
-This is gibberish, but the anointing is not gibberish; the anointing
+heaven, but this is gibberish; however, the anointing is not gibberish; it was the

-was the point of Pentecost.
-The Church has almost completely rejected this
+purpose of Pentecost.
+Nevertheless, the Church has all but completely rejected

-anointing through reams of false doctrine concocted to explain the anointing,
+anointing through reams of false doctrine concocted to explain away the

-but all they have managed to do was turn off people to the anointing, so
+but all they have managed to do was turn off people and emasculate the Church.

-any part of it; they are afraid of it, yet it is completely biblical.
-For the Church
+any part of it; they are afraid of it, though it is completely biblical if

 Spirit in this life by an anointing will find the transition into the next